-Comprehensive loss includes net loss as well as other changes in stockholders' equity (deficit) that result from transactions and economic events other than those with stockholders.
-For the year ended December 31, 2016, the difference between net loss and comprehensive loss was the unrealized loss on marketable securities.
-For the years ended December 31, 2015 and 2014, there was no difference between net loss and comprehensive loss.
+Comprehensive loss includes net loss as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
+For the years ended December 31, 2017 and 2016, the difference between net loss and comprehensive loss was the unrealized gain (loss) on marketable securities.
+For the year ended December 31, 2015, there was no difference between net loss and comprehensive loss.